-When staff return to work after an absence, they will have a return to work interview with the Headteacher, a Deputy Headteacher or, in the case of associate staff, the relevant line manager.
+When staff return to work after an absence of more than 5 days, they will have a return to work discussion with the Headteacher, a member of the SLT or, in the case of associate staff, the relevant line manager.
 This will take the form of a brief discussion to ensure that the employee is fit to return to work and to establish if any support is required.